Hunting for Maxwell's Demon in the Wild

-Figure~\ref{fig:fig3}b shows how the velocity changes as the nonequilibrium noise strength $D_\mathrm{neq}$ increases; consistent with the experimental findings of Ref.~\cite{ariga2021noise}, in our simulations velocity increases with $D_\mathrm{neq}$, with larger increases for larger external forces opposing the motor motion ($f<0$).
+Figure~\ref{fig:fig3}b shows the velocity as a function of the nonequilibrium noise strength $D_\mathrm{neq}$; consistent with the experimental findings of Ref.~\cite{ariga2021noise}, in our simulations velocity increases with $D_\mathrm{neq}$, with larger increases for larger external forces opposing the motor motion ($f<0$).
 Figure~\ref{fig:fig3}c shows that the corresponding cargo heat flow $\dot{Q}_X$ is negative for small $D_\mathrm{neq}\ll D_\mathrm{eq}$ but crosses over to positive values slightly before $D_\mathrm{neq}=D_\mathrm{eq}$.
 For $D_\mathrm{neq}>D_\mathrm{eq}$, this kinesin model operates as a Maxwell demon, with $\dot{Q}_X>0$.
-For experimentally accessible quantities of simulation data, the heat estimator accurately and precisely captures the transition to demonic behavior.
+For experimentally accessible quantities of simulation data, the heat estimator accurately and precisely captures the transition to Maxwell-demon behavior.